lionzan/Exponential-Ocean/exampleSite/content/about/_index.md

 ---
-title: "<br/><i>Leonardo Zangrando</i><br/>Ocean Impact Coach"
+title: Leonardo Zangrando *Ocean Impact Coach*
 image: images/hero-image-wide.jpg
 description: I work with integrity, transparency and out-of-the-box thinking, to help Powerful People achieve an exponential Impact on Ocean sustainability.

 ---
 I am a Consultant, Advisor and Coach with a passion for the Ocean.
 I help CEOs, Entrepreneurs, Philanthropists and Powerful People multiply their personal impact on Ocean Sustainability and Decarbonisation.

 [Powerful People](/you) are people who **think bigger that themselves** and want to **leave a mark on life**.
 These are my preferred clients, the only ones I choose to work with.
 I help them